 In addition, it changes the ergonomics of the support arm causing a bit less strain on the wrist than a traditional cupping grip on the handguard.

 The Magpul version of the vertical grip is very similar to the Daniel Defense, though a bit more rounded.

 It too is made of polymer, comes in a variety of colors and can mount right up to your rail.
-In the photo above, the grip is mounted to the end of the rail because the rail is shorter on the LWRC rifle being used.
 Where you mount the grip can dictate how you hold it.

 I enjoy shooting with a vertical foregrip, though I do not use the traditional broomstick shooting style.

 Both of these grips are great choices for long shooting days (training) if you don’t have a sling as they held you distribute the weight of the rifle while you are in low ready, or just resting the weapon muzzle down.

 Horizontal or Angled Grips

 Another variety of the foregrip is horizontal or angled grips.
 Serving the same purpose, these grips are a bit more stretched out but still offer the same advantages of the vertical grips in different ways.